saucelabs-training/demo-java/CONTRIBUTING.md

 > The primary goal is to keep maintenance costs as low as possible!

+### Best Practice

 A **best-practice** is solution that shows off how to use a specific technology combination in the optimal way to test applications, according to the Solution Architects team.
 Typically there is only a single best practice for web and for mobile.
 A **best-practice** will show:
 * POs
 * Proper folder structure
 * Correct parallelization
 * Correct abstractions
 * Use of all Sauce testing types (visual, perf, visual component) where applicable (**best-practice** code is not as common as code **examples**).
 * **best-practice** for web exists [here](./best-practice)
 * **best-practice** for mobile native exists [here](./best-practice-mobile-native)

-## Add relevant code
+## 2.Add relevant code

 ### Repository Structure